The Road goes ever on and on

 I did a quick route check on my phone and was on my way.

 0610 hours: Stop 3 – Nagothane.
 My trip meter read 60 kms.
-Not bad, it took me roughly an hour and a half to cover 60 kms including a 20 minute breakfast break.
+Not bad, it took me roughly an hour and a half to cover 60 kms including a 20 minute breakfast halt.
 While doing my route check I realised I had missed a turn off a few kms behind, asked a few locals for help with directions to figure out if going back was any good.
 It wasn’t, that turn would have added another 15 kms to my trip.
 Got verbal directions from the locals, thanked them and left Nagothane behind.

 Around 25 mins and 20 kms later I reached Kolad.
 The roads from Nagothane to Kolad were bliss.
 Some sections were still under construction however even those sections were pot-hole free.
 After Pen I rarely encountered pot holes.
 I was easily doing between 80 – 90 km/hr throughout.